How Do I Recycle at UIC?

 UIC Transportation visits every dock on campus at least once a week or as-needed and collects the contents of the green and blue totes, and the cardboard compactor in the recycling truck.
 UIC Transportation will also pick up the trash on a regular schedule in the garbage truck.

-A schematic of how recycling works at UIC
+How recycling works at UIC Heading link